About

 The Course and Program Catalogue has the complete and official listing of required classes and their descriptions for this program.

-Formally recognizing Human Nutrition as an area of specialization through a certificate program will allow students, who are interested in pursuing such, a quality education through a reputable College and institution.
-The certificate is available to current USask students, USask graduates, and those who have never attended the University of Saskatchewan.
+Recognizing Human Nutrition as an area of specialization through a certificate program allows students to pursue a quality education through a reputable College and Institution.
+This certificate provides options for online, off-campus learning.
+The certificate is available to current USask students, USask alumni and those who have never attended the University of Saskatchewan.

 Careers

-The Certificate in Human Nutrition is meant to complement any existing or current degree options as it allows students to choose nutrition courses of interest that range from science to community-based topics.
-This certificate may also be of interest to those who are working in nutrition-related jobs such as managers in food service.
-It also allows students who are not interested in pursuing a degree to take human nutrition courses for interest.
+The Certificate in Human Nutrition is meant to complement any existing or current degree options as it provides students with a solid background in human health and nutrition, and allows students to choose courses of interest in food science and nutrition.
+This certificate may also be of interest to those who are working in nutrition-related jobs such as managers and employees in food service, those working in the food industry, health and wellness educators, as well as healthcare professionals such as nurses, kinesiologists, rehabilitation professionals, and others.

 Tuition estimates